chhorisberger/M5StackMenuSystem/README.md

 ### Custom Softkeys outside of menu

-Inside a "loop callback" function, you can display custom soft keys (the virtual buttons displayed on the screen above the physical buttons of the M5 Stack device) .
+"Softkeys" are the virtual buttons displayed on the screen above the physical buttons of the M5 Stack device.

+Inside a "loop callback" function, you can display custom soft keys by using the following code:

 ```c++
 TextSoftKey exampleSoftKey(BtnASlot, "Foo");
 exampleSoftKey.render();
 ```
-The first argument "BtnASlot" determines in which of the 3 slots the soft key should be displayed (A, B or C).
+The first argument "BtnASlot" determines above which of the three buttons the soft key should be displayed (BtnASlot, BtnDSlot or BtnCSlot).

 The second argument "Foo" determines the text displayed in the soft key.
-Be aware that only about 3-4 character actually fit in the softkey.
+Be aware that currently only about 3-4 character actually fit in the softkey.

+Future updates with the possibility to change the font size might enable longer texts.